The moment unionization comes up at work, there’s likely somebody with management who tries to tell you that unions are bad.

 For decades, employers have been killing unions.
 And as that’s happened, wages have been cut.
 Insurance and retirement plans have disappeared.

-The Iron Workers Union tries to give you the good life.
+The Iron Workers tries to give you the good life.
 Every union contract is different, from local to local and company to company, but if you join the union, you can typically expect:

 - Higher wages

 - A defined benefit pension and/or an annuity fund—not just a 401(k)

 - A grievance procedure, so there’s someone advocating for you if you have a conflict with your employer